-RETURNING STUDENTS’ SUMMER USE: You may use your HLS Bloomberg Law account for any purpose, including research for employers.
-If you haven’t already signed up for a Bloomberg Law account, go to www.bloomberglaw.com/activate (use your Harvard email.
+RETURNING STUDENTS’ SUMMER USE: You may continue to use your HLS Bloomberg Law account for any purpose.
+If you haven’t already signed up for a Bloomberg Law account, go to www.bloomberglaw.com/activate (you must use your Harvard email.
 No activation code is necessary).

 RETURNING STUDENTS’ SUMMER USE: You will automatically have free unlimited use of your law school Lexis+ ID this summer.
 This includes workplace related research (but check with your employer first; many firms prefer summer associates use a firm-issued Lexis ID for client work).

-NEW GRADUATES: After graduation, you have automatic extended access to your HLS Lexis+ account for six months, through December 31, 2022.
+NEW GRADUATES: After graduation, you have automatic extended access to your HLS Lexis+ account for six months, through December 31, 2023.
 No registration is required; just sign into your account as usual and your ID will change over to a graduate ID on July 10, 2023 and the home page will switch to a graduate view.
 Whether you are preparing for the bar or conducting a legal job search, you can enjoy access to the same content you had in law school (excluding public records, Law360, Practical Guidance and Lexis for Microsoft Office).
 Take note: you have until June 30, 2023 to redeem your LexisNexis Rewards points!

-If you have any questions, please contact our representative, Adam Masarek.
+If you have any questions, please contact our Lexis representative at HLS, Adam Masarek.

 RETURNING STUDENTS’ SUMMER USE: You can use Thomson Reuters products, including Westlaw, Practical Law, and the Practice Ready solutions, over the summer for non-commercial research.
 You can turn to these resources to gain understanding and build confidence in your research skills, but you cannot use them in situations where you are billing a client.
 Examples of permissible uses for your academic password include the following: